{/*

 2. Honing in On a Single Target

 How many of these actually ever attracted a market of hardcore surfers?
 The answer is probably none of them, but that doesn't matter because they were able to provide a laid-back image to people who wanted a way to escape from their daily lives.
-You'll want to find a hidden desire like that and tap into it to ensure that your brand reaches the greatest number of people possible.
+You'll want to identify a hidden desire like that and tap into it to ensure that your brand reaches the largest number of people possible.

-Over time, you'll be able to develop a growth plan that spells out your highest level goals and helps you visualize what inputs and outputs impact those goals.
+Over time, you'll be able to develop a growth plan that spells out your highest-level goals and helps you visualize what inputs and outputs impact those goals.

 3. Defining Your Company's Values